CS-Swansea/cs-swansea.github.io/who-are-we.md

 #### Are you not listed?

-Submit a bio to the [cs-swansea.github.io](https://github.com/CS-Swansea/cs-swansea.github.io) repo under the `/bio/` folder!
+Submit a bio to the [cs-swansea.github.io](https://github.com/CS-Swansea/cs-swansea.github.io) repo as `/bio/your-name.md` !

 	---
 	layout: bio